How much CPU and RAM does my website need?

 This is not a difference that will make or break your site performance however it is still worth covering.

 While your CPU and RAM are blazing fast, they can be held back or bottlenecked by the speed of your storage.
-While we ensure that all of our storage hardware and top of the line, there is a clear difference in speed when comparing the older SSDs to newer NVMEs.
+While we ensure that all of our storage hardware is top of the line, there is a clear difference in speed when comparing the older SSDs to newer NVMEs.

-SSD's are a slightly older version of storage technology.
+SSDs are a slightly older version of storage technology.
 While significantly faster than the even older HDDs that you may be familiar with, they aren't quite as fast as the newer NVME drives available today.

 SSD